zanderle/tutorial/en/css/README.md

 # CSS - make it pretty!

-* Our blog looks really ugly - let's make it prettier
+* Review if it still applies to the changed order.

 Our blog still looks pretty ugly, right?
 Time to make it nice!
 We will use CSS for that.